Huge demonstrations across Myanmar despite military's warning that protesters could 'suffer loss of life' - KION546

 Video from social media Sunday night and Monday morning showed barbed wire blocking roads to some foreign embassies in the largest city, Yangon, the focus point for many recent protests.
 Footage also showed what appeared to be police and military vehicles rolling through the streets.

-Protesters called for all offices and shops to be closed on Monday, with activists urging all citizens to join the protest, known as the “Five Twos” in reference to Monday’s date.
+Protesters called for all offices and shops to be closed on Monday, with activists urging all citizens to join the protest, known as the “Five Twos” — or the 22222 strike — in reference to Monday’s date.

 Weekend protests